 Looking for the best places to stay in Antigua and Barbuda with kids?
 Once you know all about Antigua with kids, it’s time to find a place to stay.
-Antigua is known as one of the best Caribbean islands to bring babies or toddlers with locations like Blue Waters Resort & Spa or Carlisle Bay boast baby clubs for little ones.
+Antigua is known as one of the best Caribbean islands to bring babies or toddlers, with locations like Blue Waters Resort & Spa or Carlisle Bay boast baby clubs for little ones.
 Regardless of your children’s ages, we guarantee you’ll find a kid-friendly Antigua resort that suits you.
 If you’re looking for all-inclusive family resorts in Antigua and Barbuda, check out Jumby Bay Island Resort, Curtain Bluff, Royalton Antigua Resorts & Spa, and St. James Club & Villas Antigua.
-All-inclusive resorts not your scene?
+Are all-inclusive resorts not your scene?
 One of our favorite kid-friendly, family resorts in Antigua and Barbuda, in addition to Carlisle Bay Antigua and Blue Waters Resort and Spa, is Hodges Bay Resort & Spa.

 RELATED ARTICLE: The Best Family Resorts in Antigua (Including All-Inclusive Options)!